There has never been a more perfect opportunity to focus on wellness content if you are passionate about health and wellness.

 The most important questions to ask yourself are:

 - What is your ultimate vision for the world regarding health and wellness?
 Do you envision a world focused on mindfulness or a world free of chemicals in its foods?

 - What part of wellness are you most passionate about?

 - What area of wellness are you most educated in?

-The more you dial in on your niche, the more you can cater to those who need to hear what you have to say.
+The more you dial in on your niche, the more you can cater to those needing to hear what you say.
 You cannot be everything to everyone, but you can be everything to someone specific.